steaklive/DXR-Sandbox-GI/README.md

 # Optimizations
 Reflective Shadow Mapping:
 - main pass in compute (or pixel)
-- efficient upsample & blur of main pass output in compute
+- efficient upsample & blur of main pass' output in compute

 Light Propagation Volumes:
 - flux downsample in compute (or pixel)